DSR-RHIT/me497-reproducible-research/cm/cm1008_setup-directories.md

   - project 2
   - project 3 (597 students only)

-## create a directory structure
+## directories for shorter projects

 All we are going to do is create a set of empty sub-directories (folders).

-  - First, open one of your R projects
+  - First, open the R project for project 1.

 Next, use one of these two approaches